 - Credit-shelter trusts – Protects some of your estate from taxes and creditors and allows you and your spouse to distribute a greater inheritance to your children.

 There are many other types of trusts as well.
 Our attorneys will advise you on the types of trusts you need in your estate plan to execute your wishes for your assets and heirs.

 Powers of Attorney for Estate Planning

 Powers of Attorney are used to grant decision-making authority to a trusted person when you are incapacitated.
 There are two primary types of Powers of Attorney for estate planning purposes.
 Property Powers of Attorney grant the power to handle your financial affairs when you cannot do so.
 Healthcare Powers of Attorney grant the power to make health-related decisions for you if you are unable to make your own.
 These are typically used in conjunction with a living will, which specifies your wishes for end-of-life procedures.

-For comprehensive assistance creating your estate plan, contact us at 630-868-3910 in Wheaton or 630-653-4300 in Geneva to arrange a free 15 minute phone consultation.
+For comprehensive assistance creating your estate plan, contact us at 630-868-3910 in Naperville or 630-868-3910 in Geneva to arrange a free 15 minute phone consultation.
 We will explain your options and briefly advise you on the best way to protect your interests and your loved ones.
-We serve clients throughout Kane, DuPage, and Cook Counties from our offices in Wheaton and Geneva.
+We serve clients throughout Kane, DuPage, and Cook Counties from our offices in Naperville and Geneva.